rjustin16/code-refactor/README.md

 # code-refactor
 In this Homework I had to try and keep functionality in a web page while also cleaning up code in the HTML and the CSS file.
+I renamed classes benefit, search engine optimizatiton, social media marketing, and online reputation managment to make the CSS and HTML more uniform.
+I also combined some defined classes that had duplicates of style properties in the CSS file.